zentuit/unity3d-profile/README.md

 ##### Targeting iOS:
   1. Follow [Step 1.
 Creating the Google Developers Console project](https://developers.google.com/+/mobile/ios/getting-started#step_1_creating_the_console_name_project) and create a google+ app for iOS.

+    > Set the BUNDLE ID of your google+ app to the Bundle Identifier of your unity3d app.

   2. On the menu bar click "Window -> Soomla -> Edit Settings", toggle "google" check box and fill the "Client Id" text box with "CLIENT ID" value of your google+ app.

-    > CLIENT ID is located under "API & Auth " -> "Credentials" -> "Client ID for iOS application" of your google+ app page.

 ##### Targeting Android:
   1. Follow [Step 1: Enable the Google+ API](https://developers.google.com/+/mobile/android/getting-started#step_1_enable_the_google_api) and create a google+ app for Android.

-    > **NOTE:**
+  > Set the PACKAGE NAME of your google+ app to the value of "Bundle Identifier" of your unity3d app.

-To create a custom keystore file with unity3d, navigate to "Player Settings" -> "Publishing Settings" and click "Create New Keystore".
-In your google+ app page, navigate to "API & Auth " -> "Credentials" and update the value of "CERTIFICATE FINGERPRINT (SHA1)" with the SHA1 of your new keystore file.
+  > To create a custom keystore file with unity3d, navigate to "Player Settings" -> "Publishing Settings" and click "Create New Keystore".
+In your google+ app page, navigate to "API & Auth " -> "Credentials" and update the value of "CERTIFICATE FINGERPRINT (SHA1)" with the SHA-1 of your new keystore file.

-  2. Navigate to "Window -> Soomla -> Edit Settings" and toggle "google" check box (ignore the Client Id text box).
+  1. Navigate to "Window -> Soomla -> Edit Settings" and toggle "google" check box (ignore the Client Id text box).
-  3. Make the following changes in Player Settings:

-    1. Navigate to "Other Settings" and set "Bundle Identifier" to "PACKAGE NAME" value of your google+ app.

-      > PACKAGE NAME is located under "API & Auth " -> "Credentials" -> "Client ID for Android application" of your google+ app.

   1. Navigate to "Publishing Settings" and browse for your keystore file (debug.keystore/custom keystore).

 ## What's next?
 Social Actions.